awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 ### Custom route tables<a name="custom-route-tables"></a>

 By default, a custom route table is empty and you add routes as needed\.
-When you use the VPC wizard in the console to create a VPC with an internet gateway, the wizard creates a custom route table and adds a route to the internet gateway\.
+If you [Create a VPC, subnets, and other VPC resources](working-with-vpcs.md#create-vpc-and-other-resources) and choose a public subnet, Amazon VPC creates a custom route table and adds a route that points to the internet gateway\.
 One way to protect your VPC is to leave the main route table in its original default state\.
 Then, explicitly associate each new subnet that you create with one of the custom route tables you've created\.
 This ensures that you explicitly control how each subnet routes traffic\.

 You can add, remove, and modify routes in a custom route table\.
 You can delete a custom route table only if it has no associations\.